-DTC may discontinue providing its services as depository with respect to the Bonds at any time by giving reasonable notice to the Transportation Board or the Trustee.
-Under such circumstances, in the event that a successor depository is not obtained, Bond certificates are required to be printed and delivered.
+DTC may discontinue providing its services as securities depository with respect to the Bonds at any time by giving reasonable notice to the Commonwealth.
+Under such circumstances, in the event that a successor securities depository is not obtained, the Bond certificates are required to be printed and delivered to DTC.

-The Transportation Board may decide to discontinue use of the system of book-entry only transfers through DTC (or a successor securities depository).
-In that event, Bond certificates will be printed and delivered to DTC.
+The Commonwealth may decide to discontinue use of the system of book-entry-only transfers through DTC (or a successor securities depository).
+In that event, the Bond certificates will be printed and delivered to DTC.